Patrick-ring-motive/web-streams-shim/README.md

 ### Duplex Compliance Shim

 To satisfy modern `fetch` specifications when streaming request bodies, the library ensures compliance for **half-duplex operations**.
+This is in many ways a reverse shim as it allows legacy code to continue to work in the absence of a duplex parameter that did not exist when the code was implemented.

 *   **Property Injection:** The `duplex: 'half'` property is added to the prototypes of `Request`, `Response`, `ReadableStream`, and `Blob`.
 *   **Constructor Wrapping:** The global `Request` and `Response` constructors are subclassed and **wrapped** to automatically apply `duplex: 'half'` utility function to all arguments passed during instantiation.